niemand108/kernel/kernel2.6/discoverproc/README.md

   1. make
   2. insmod niemand.ko
-  3. cat /proc/niemand # (only print something when there are hidden process)
+  3. cat /proc/niemand # (only prints something when there are hidden process)